 Kentucky Derby Chocolate Pie with Bourbon

 The Kentucky Derby isn’t just about a famous cocktail; almost as famous in the South is this Kentucky Derby Chocolate Pie with Bourbon.
-Don’t even think about using something other than Kentucky Bourbon!

 For many, pecans are more ubiquitous with the South, so by all means, use pecans instead of the walnuts if you prefer.
 I hated walnuts for decades; then I tried toasting them and everything changed and I love them more than pecans now.
 Still…your choice.

-Although most bourbon is produced in Kentucky, not all of it is but I suggest for this pie that you make sure that happens; it’s sort of critical that the pie for the biggest sports event in Kentucky also be made with the bourbon it’s known for.
+Although most bourbon is produced in Kentucky, not all of it is but I suggest for this pie that you make sure that happens; it’s sort of critical that the pie associated with the biggest sports event in Kentucky also be made with the bourbon it’s known for.
 I used Basil Hayden; it only takes a couple of tablespoons of the liquid elixir so why not use the best?

 This Kentucky Derby Chocolate Pie with Bourbon is so rich and wonderful I had better get on the horn and find some people to come help me eat it…else I fear I would be inclined to just call it dinner.
 I know I’m sharing it with you pretty late in the day for an event on Saturday but two things.
 1. It’s SO easy. and 2.
 It’s simply a great chocolate pie…serve it all year round!